Which do you think processes data faster—the world’s largest supercomputer or the human brain?

-It might be a surprise, but the human brain is faster, but at what speed?
+It might be a surprise, but the human brain can be faster!

-Walmart just recently launched an intelligent store to gather insights on shelf stock, customer patterns, associates patterns and many other data points.
+For example, Walmart recently launched an intelligent store to gather insights on shelf stock, customer patterns, associates’ patterns, and many other data points.
 With all the AI sensors, it is processing 1.6 Terabytes of data every second!
 That’s like listening to 3 years’ worth of music in the same amount of time.
-This type and amount of information and data will enable Walmart to provide an enhanced customer experience, while improving their bottom line through inventory and labor controls.
+This type and volume of information and data will enable Walmart to provide an enhanced customer experience, while improving their bottom line through inventory and labor controls.

 What about the Workforce Management space?